-When deciding on which type of new car to get, knowing how much it will cost to run is an important part of the decision-making process.
-EVs can be relatively cheap to run, but it does depend on when, where and how you charge them.
+When you’re deciding which type of new car to get, knowing how much it will cost to run is an important part of your decision.
+Electric vehicles (EVs) are often cheaper to run than petrol or diesel cars.
+But the cost depends on when, where, and how you charge.

 How to work out the cost of fully charging an EV

-It’s like the driver of a petrol or diesel car using the cost of a full tank to measure how expensive their car is to run.
-Here’s a simple formula you can use to work out the rough costs for any EV.
+It’s very unlikely you’ll ever charge your EV from zero to 100%.
+That would be like a petrol or diesel driver using the cost of a full tank to judge how expensive their car is to run.

-You can also use Zapmap’s public charging cost calculator to estimate the cost to fully or partially charge your electric car when using the public charging network.
+You can also use Zapmap’s public charging cost calculator to estimate the cost of fully or partially charging your electric car when using the public charging network.

 Charging your EV on the go

-If you charge at home using a home chargepoint, working out how much it costs to power up your EV is quite straightforward.
-But if you’re relying on the public chargepoints, the cost can vary a lot.
+If you charge at home using a home chargepoint, working out the costs is fairly simple.
+But if you rely on public chargepoints, the cost can vary a lot.

 Factors affecting the cost of charging electric vehicles on the go

-The cost to charge your EV away from home depends on several things.
-These are:
+The cost of charging your EV away from home depends on several things:

-• Chargepoint location (for example, charging an EV at motorway services usually costs more)
+• Chargepoint location: Charging at motorway services usually costs more than charging elsewhere

-• The specific network you use (some energy networks charge more than others)
+• The charging network you use: Some networks cost more than others

-• Energy cost (the price or ‘tariff’ charged by the energy supplier in pence per kilowatt hour, or kWh, at any given time.
-Some charge a flat rate, and some have peak and off-peak rates)
+• Energy costs: The price or ‘tariff’ charged by the energy supplier in pence per kilowatt hour, or kWh, at any time.
+Some charge a flat rate, and some have peak and off-peak rates

 Charging on the go versus charging at home